srobo/volunteer-emails/SR2020/2019-08-11-game-design.md

     - Camera gives positional feedback of any fidutial markers in view

-After this date all submissions will be reviewed and discussed during a meeting before the game design in finalised.
+After this date all submissions will be reviewed and discussed during a meeting open to all volunteers before the game design in finalised.

 We look forward to looking through all your submissions!